Interview – William Sadler

 Orion Pictures

 Cryptic Rock – You certainly have a very dynamic resume.
-You have worked in Action, Drama, Comedy, and quite a bit of Horror films.
+You have worked in Action, Drama, Comedy, and quite a few Horror films.
 Do you enjoy working in Horror?

-William Sadler – I enjoy it, I enjoy working.
-I am not a big fan of Horror myself, I get scared too easy.
+William Sadler – I enjoy it; I enjoy working.
+I am not a big fan of Horror myself; I get scared too easily.
 I like Suspense, Drama, and Action.
 I’m not such a big fan of getting the shit scared out of me.
 I’m grateful people appreciate it when I work in Horror films.
-I don’t approach a character in a Horror any different than I would play in a straight Drama.
-I don’t think you change the approach, the work is always the work.
+I don’t approach a character in a Horror any differently than I would play in a straight Drama.
+I don’t think you change the approach… the work is always the work.

 Cryptic Rock – Different genres create different challenges.

-William Sadler – Yes, but I think at the bottom of it all the task is almost always the same: you make the audience believe the character.
-You have to get them on board, and once they are believing the character as a living, breathing thing, then you can take them anywhere.
+William Sadler – Yes, but I think at the bottom of it all, the task is almost always the same: you make the audience believe the character.
+You have to get them on board, and once they believe the character is a living, breathing thing, then you can take them anywhere.
 It can be Sci-Fi, there can be creatures coming under the door, or it can all turn funny, but the basic task is always the same.

-You have to get them on board, you have to get the audience to believe you are who are pretending to be.
-If you can achieve that then you can take them anywhere; if that character is in a funny situation they will come along and laugh with you or you can scare the crap out of them.
+You have to get them on board; you have to get the audience to believe you are who you are pretending to be.
+If you can achieve that, then you can take them anywhere; if that character is in a funny situation, they will come along and laugh with you, or you can scare the crap out of them.
 (Laughs)

 Universal Pictures